 Research other sellers’ techniques and experiment.
 Over time, you’ll find the system that offers the best combination of saved time and money for you and a great experience for your customers.

 Amazon sets shipping rates for books on the assumption that you will use Media Mail for most sales.
-Their shipping rates will cover the Media Mail charges for any packaged book weighing three pounds or less, and all but a couple cents for books weighing between two and three pounds.
+Their shipping rates will cover the Media Mail charges for any packaged book weighing two pounds or less, and all but a couple cents for books weighing between two and three pounds.
 When selling heavier books, you may want to raise the book’s price accordingly.

 Step 5: Provide Great Customer Service